 Program details: Feb.
 26, 2019, 5-7 p.m., Satellite Student Union.
 Admission is free, and refreshments will be served.

-You should also plan to attend the March 18 seminar at Fresno State on science and environmental reporting.
-You can learn more about that program at this link.
-That seminar is hosted by the Institute for Media and Public Trust.
+You should also plan to attend the April 9 seminar at Fresno State on science and environmental reporting.
+Details coming.